sigreen/amq7-replicated-cluster-ec2/README.md

 # AMQ 7.x Master / Slave Replicated Cluster on EC2

 This project demonstrates how to setup a three-node AMQ 7 Master / Slave cluster (using shared-nothing replication) within a single Amazon EC2 Availability Zone (AZ).
-Please note that although this architecture is limited to a single AZ only.
-Although it *may* work cross-AZ, it is not recommended nor supported.
+Please note that although this architecture *may* work cross-AZ, it is not recommended nor supported.

 ![Master Slave Architecture](images/MasterSlaveReplicatedEC2.png)